luapower/luapower-all/nw.md

 ### `win:edgesnapping() -> mode` <br> `win:edgesnapping(mode)`

-Get/set edge snapping mode, which is a string containing any combination of the words 'app', 'other', 'screen', 'all' separated by spaces (eg. 'app screen'):
+Get/set edge snapping mode, which is a string containing any combination of the following words separated by spaces:

   * 'app' - snap to app's windows
   * 'other' - snap to other windows
   * 'screen' - snap to screen edges
   * 'all' - equivalent to 'app other screen'

-__NOTE:__ Edge snapping doesn't work on Linux because the `sizing` event doesn't fire there.
+__NOTE:__ Edge snapping doesn't work on Linux because the `win:sizing()` event doesn't fire there.
 It is however already (poorly) implemented by some window managers (eg. Unity) so all is not lost.

 ### `win:magnets(which) -> {r1, ...}`